avanzosc/project-addons/project_utilities/README.rst

 * Smartbutton to access analytic account
 * Task period visible in list view
 * Disable HTML description, configurable in settings
+* New assistant in tasks, to add or subtract days to starting and ending dates of the task.

 Bug Tracker
 ===========